Can I Take Toradol And Tylenol At The Same Time? | Safe Pain Relief

 • Dosing awareness: Don’t exceed recommended amounts; read labels carefully.

-• Adequate hydration: Helps protect kidneys while on NSAIDs.
+• Adequate hydration: Helps support kidney function while on NSAIDs.

-• Avoid other NSAIDs: Don’t add ibuprofen or aspirin without doctor approval.
+• Avoid other NSAIDs: Don’t add ibuprofen, naproxen, or aspirin for pain relief without doctor approval.

-• Tell your doctor about all meds: Including over-the-counter supplements.
+• Tell your doctor about all meds: Including over-the-counter supplements and cold remedies.

 Clear communication reduces accidental overdoses or dangerous drug interactions significantly.